Where Should You Avoid Anchoring?

 - Slowly motor toward the anchor while pulling in the rope to retrieve it.

-Having an adequate length of anchor line is important for several reasons.
+Having an adequate length of anchor line is essential for several reasons.
 First, it ensures that the anchor has enough scope, or distance between the boat and the anchor, to hold securely in place.
-A longer anchor line also helps to reduce the angle of pull on the anchor, which can help to prevent the anchor from dragging or pulling out of the bottom.
+A longer anchor line also helps to reduce the angle of pull on the anchor, which can help prevent the anchor from dragging or pulling out of the bottom.

 How do you free an anchor?